-Buy what’s on sale.
+Only buy what’s on sale.

 Don’t buy $6/pound chicken breast because that’s what you feel like having tonight.
 (And yes, it really was $6/pound in 1994.)
 Instead, buy boneless, skinless chicken breast on sale!
 At about half the price.
 Buy an extra pack to freeze so that you’ll have some on hand next time the craving hits.